Body Donations

 Contact: bodydonation@ukzn.ac.za

-Eligibility: Donors should reside in the Western Cape.
+Eligibility: Donors should reside within the Namibia area

 Contact: apoolman@unam.na

-Eligibility: Donors should reside within approximately 300 km of Johannesburg.
+Eligibility: Donors should reside within 200km of Pretoria

 Contact: ntb@up.ac.za